 In most instances, the transaction ID is linked to a fixed parameter, such as an email address or username, resulting in a higher degree of accuracy.
-Another advantage of server-side tracking is the ability to incorporate extra third-party tracking so that the affiliate can use the transaction ID to check the affiliate marketing campaigns results independently.
+Another advantage of server-side tracking is incorporating extra third-party tracking so that the affiliate can use the transaction ID to check the affiliate marketing campaign results independently.

 Accuracy is the key benefit of server-to-server monitoring.
-By creating a unique ID at the time of clicking or ad viewing, you get a higher degree of accuracy in tracking a particular transaction back to a specific affiliate.
+By creating a unique ID when clicking or ad viewing, you get a higher degree of accuracy in tracking a particular transaction back to a specific affiliate.

 Now, let’s break down all the most popular affiliate tracking methods: